tim-de/pb/README.md

     list approach that drew me to it was in inserting lines in the middle, but I feel like in reality that isn't going to be a significant enough issue to justify the mess of linked lists.

+- [ ] **Define commands for moving around in the buffer**

+    Create primitives that change the position in the buffer and matching commands in the lua interface.

+- [ ] **Create an actual command parsing function**

+    More formally parse the commands and develop some kind of actual syntax for things

 - [ ] **Create an RegEx**